 This is a snipping tool for Mac that helps you record video while weeding out distractions such as desktop icons and wallpaper.

 To quickly capture video on Mac with CleanShot, click on the app icon in the top bar and choose Record Screen.
 It’s that easy.
 You’ll only have to choose between two options – record GIF and record video.
 To make it clean, click on Hide Desktop icons before you start recording.
 In Preferences, you can also set a custom desktop wallpaper.

 After you’ve captured the video, you can click the Edit icon in the overlay pop-up menu and choose to compress or trim your video before saving it.
 Speaking of which, CleanShot X gives you access to the internal cloud, so you don’t have to waste storage space on your recordings.

 Record videos using QuickTime

 QuickTime is not just a video player — it can also be used to record quick videos of your screen or yourself talking into the camera.
-To record a video with QuickTime, do the following:
+Here’s how to record a video with QuickTime: